Anisotropic Kondo line defect and ODE/IM correspondence: Generalizations and future directions

 \subsection{Multichannel generalization}

-We have verified that the Stokes data of the proposed ODE \eqref{eq:trigODE} matches the expectation value of the anisotropic Kondo defect line in chiral $SU(2)_k$ WZW model.
-The generalization to the multichannel case $\prod_i SU(2)_{k_i}$ is obvious.
+We have verified that the Stokes data of the proposed ODE \eqref{eq:trigODE} matches the expectation value of the anisotropic Kondo defect line in the chiral $SU(2)_k$ WZW model.
+In the construction of 4d Chern Simons, the generalization to the multichannel case $\prod_i SU(2)_{k_i}$ is obvious.
+We just need to have multiple insertions of surface defect wrapping $\mathbb{R}^2\times \{z_1,z_2 \dots \}$.
+The meromorphic one-form is